 Yes that’s right, we’ve been given the green light to ‘go to gate’.
 In the office we have been dusting off neglected city guides as our eyes turn to Lisbon.
 With many of our clothes made in Portugal, we couldn't think of a better place to travel to.
-As you take your suitcases out of storage, pack your latest summer gear and read up on what t-shirts to take with you, let us equip you with a small pocket guide to some places you may want to visit in Lisbon.
+As you take your suitcases out of storage, pack your latest summer gear why not read our small pocket guide to some places you may want to visit in Lisbon.
 Now excuse us, we’re off to reinstall Duolingo.
 Tchau!

 Where to stay

 With so much lost time to make up for, early starts and late nights will be a general pattern for your first city break.
 You’ll want somewhere you can retreat to and rest up before you do it all over again the next day.
 Should you desire somewhere that feels a little bit like a home from home, The Lisboans have all been designed with plenty of inherent character.
 If you are after somewhere serene, minimal and transportive, Santa Clara 1728 has designed six suites, all pared back and providing calm away from rejuvenated tourism.